-To get a clear picture of the return on investment (ROI) for your learning program, it helps to make sure that its objectives are closely aligned with business-level KPIs.
+To get a clear picture of the return on investment (ROI) for your channel partner training program, it helps to make sure that its objectives are closely aligned with business-level KPIs.

 Let’s take, for example, the training of value-added resellers (VARs).
 Business unit (BU) leaders typically track how well that function is doing by tracking performance based on customer satisfaction (CSAT), churn, net promoter score (NPS), etc.

 You need to keep this in mind when creating online training for these channel partners.
 By doing so, you’ll be able to measure the value of that initiative better over the long haul if learning objectives are cultivated with those KPIs, front and center.